-How long has that bottle of ketchup been sitting on the table?
+When you're sitting at a restaurant, have you ever wondered: How long has that bottle of ketchup been sitting on the table?
 How fresh is the bread in that basket?
-From drastically overpriced to downright dirty, there are some menu items to never order at every restaurant.
+From drastically overpriced to downright dirty, there are some menu items to never order at a restaurant, no matter how much you love the place.
 We spoke to food safety experts, dietitians, and chefs and compiled a list of things you should completely avoid on your next meal out.
-And while you’re at it, subscribe to the Eat This, Not That! magazine to get more helpful ordering tips.
-For a limited time, you can get 50 percent off the cover price!

 Kimberly Barnes, founder of Might Be Vegan and a private, plant-based chef in Atlanta, GA, recommends avoiding lemon and lime slices and other drink garnishes at bars and restaurants.
 Why?
 A study of 76 lemons at 21 different restaurants in The Journal of Environmental Health found that 53 of them contained microbial growth.
 Of the positive culture results, seven were E. coli.

 Food blogger and editor of Eat, Drink, Be SD Michelle Stansbury strongly warns against eating or using the garnishes at the bar because bartenders often aren't held to the same sanitary standards as the kitchen.
 It's likely that the fruits in drinks are unwashed and that they sit out for days without being refrigerated.
 Do you recall your bartender washing their hands between sorting cash and dropping a cherry in your cocktail?
 We figured.

 And for more, sign up for our newsletter to get daily recipes and food news in your inbox!